crosswalk-project/crosswalk-website/public/documentation/ios/quick_start_guide.md

     </html>
     ```

-  * Add the `www` directory into the project.
+5. Add the `www` directory into the project.

     In `File` -> `Add Files to "Echo"...`, choose the `www` directory and select `Create folder reference`.

-  * Create `manifest.plist` to describe the application's configuration.
+6. Create `manifest.plist` to describe the application's configuration.

-    * In `File` -> `New...` -> `File...`, choose `iOS` -> `Resource` -> `Property List`.
+    In `File` -> `New...` -> `File...`, choose `iOS` -> `Resource` -> `Property List`.
 Create a plist file with name `manifest.plist` in `Echo` directory.
 This manifest file will be loaded at application startup;

-    * Add an entry with the key: `start_url` and the string value: `index.html`.
+    Add an entry with the key: `start_url` and the string value: `index.html`.
 This is the entry page. `XWalkView` will locate it in the `www` directory.

       ![manifest1](https://cloud.githubusercontent.com/assets/700736/7226211/36a710c0-e779-11e4-9852-000d3bab8f57.png)

-  * The `Echo` demo is ready to run now.
+The `Echo` demo is ready to run now.
 Press 'Run' button and it will be deployed and run on your iOS simulator.

-  This is the first step of building the Echo demo.
+This is the first step in building the Echo demo.
 If you need to know how to setup a hybrid project with your own Crosswalk extension, please go to: [Extension](extensions.html) for more details.